Skip to Content

 Parking: Large parking lot

-Features: Panoramic views (particularly second half), railway tunnel
+Features: Panoramic views (particularly the second half), railway tunnel

 Facilities: Outhouses in parking lot and at 2km mark